 You’ll see a list of phrases.
 However, the largest group will be “not provided”, which are a result of encrypted browser searches.

 If you have linked a Google Search Console account to your Google Analytics account, then while you’re in Analytics, go to Acquisition » Search Console » Queries.
-You’ll see more keyword data, and fewer “not set” keywords.
+You’ll see more data, and fewer “not set” keywords.

 Finally, there are a few other places where you can start identifying keywords, including: